Beastlorion/hubble_exchange_bot/README.md

 export PATH="/.local/bin:$PATH"
 ```

-Check the settings for each market in .env.shared and adjust them to your liking.
+Check the settings for each market in .config.py and adjust them to your liking.
 The spreads are in %.
 So "spread":0.1 = 0.1%

 ## Run
 Run with your market of choice: AVAX, ETH, or SOL